Adding a deploy hook

 The hook below will copy a file from your repository to your tmp folder and execute it during build.

-production: # Environment after_rails: # Hook point - source: /.cloud66/script.sh # Hook type destination: /tmp/script.sh target: rails # Hook fields execute: true apply_during: build_only
+production: # Environment after_nginx: # Hook point - source: /.cloud66/script.sh # Hook type destination: /tmp/script.sh target: any # Hook fields execute: true apply_during: build_only

 Using inline script deploy hooks